aksiksi/blog/projects/index.md

 title: Projects
 ---

+## Circuit Design

+### 500Mbps All-Digital True Hardware RNG in 65nm CMOS

+For my final project in MIC610 for the Spring 2016 semester, I designed a true hardware RNG capable of generating random bits at around 500 Mbps.
+I came up with a unique technique to extract entropy from differential oscillator jitter.
+The design is not polished and the randomness of the output is yet to be confirmed.
+I hope to finalize the design and publish a paper on the idea.

+### 250ps 16-bit Adder in GF 65 nm CMOS

+During the Spring 2016 semester, my colleague and I designed and implemented a 16-bit adder based on the carry lookahead Kogge-Stone topology for a course midterm project.
+We were able to bring the propagation delay down to around **250 ps**.
+We did not however extensively test the functionality of the circuit due to time constraints.

 ## Completed

 <p class="message">
     All of the source code for the projects listed below can be found on my Github page.
 </p>

-### 16-bit Adder in GF 65 nm CMOS

-During the Spring 2016 semester, my colleague and I designed and implemented a 16-bit adder based on the carry lookahead Kogge-Stone topology for a course midterm project.
-We were able to bring the propagation delay down to around **250 ps**.
-We did not however extensively test the functionality of the circuit due to time constraints.

 ### [Jadawil](http://jadawil.herokuapp.com)